 After acquiring your Directory ID, you will also need to set up Multi-Factor Authentication (MFA).
 Both your Directory ID and the MFA will be necessary to complete your Housing and Dining Agreement (required of all students living in residence halls) as well as to access other UMD systems such as student financial aid, registration for orientation and courses, and most other student services.
 Additional information on how to enroll in MFA can be found online.
 If you need any assistance please contact the Division of Information Technology.

-After submitting your Decision Response and acquiring your Directory ID, determine if you would like to enroll in Freshmen Connection.
+After submitting your Decision Form and acquiring your Directory ID, determine if you would like to enroll in Freshmen Connection.
 Whether you choose to enroll in Freshmen Connection or not, you will need to register for orientation and take care of a few more things to get ready for your time as a Terp.

 Every new first-year student who desires to live in campus residence halls must complete the Housing and Dining Agreement by May 1, to be eligible to live on campus.
 You must acquire your Directory ID prior to completing this step.